Local History Gallery

 The Discovery Gallery is the second of our permanent exhibit spaces and is filled with hands-on activities for children and their families or teachers.
 Organized around the history of four area residents, visitors learn about locomotive inventor Ephraim Shay, Chief Andrew J. Blackbird, lighthouse keeper Elizabeth Whitney Williams and downtown merchant Rose Rosenthal.
 Trains, a fishing shanty, a play grocery store and more will engage and instruct children of all ages.

 Step back in time to an era of steam whistles and fluttering flags and explore the history of passenger ferries on Little Traverse Bay!
 As early as 1875 the first ferries began making daily trips between Petoskey and Harbor Springs, later adding stops at Wequetonsing, Roaring Brook, Bay View and Harbor Point.
 At the height of the resort season as many as 5,000 passengers took the ferries every day.

 It was not until the rise of the automobile that ferry traffic declined.
 In 1930 the last regularly running ferry, the America, was sold and the service was discontinued.
-This exhibit features original watercolors and giclees by local artist William Talmadge Hall and will be on display until the end of September 2021.
+This exhibit will be on display until the end of April 2022.

 Homecoming: A History of the Harbor Springs High School – 2019/2020

 This exhibit is filled with Rams memorabilia, artifacts and photographs and includes activities that let visitors become a part of the story.
 Visit the display to learn more about the history of our community’s iconic school on the bluff and while you are there, be sure to sign the yearbook and take a photograph with the class of 1900!

 The Life and Work of Ephraim Shay – 2018 (moved to Shay Hexagon House)